API Reference

 max_lat

-The maximum (northern) latitude of the box in decimal degrees.
+The maximum (northern) latitude of the box in decimal degrees, between -90 and 90.

 Type: